Artist Members

 www.habbyart.com

 Steve Habersang is a pen and ink artist located in New Fairfield.
-His detailed drawings done in the stippling technique are a mix of fantasy and realism with a focus on nature, animals, and portraits.
+His detailed drawings in the stippling technique are a mix of fantasy and realism, focusing on nature, animals, and portraits.
 Influences include artists such as Salvador Dali, M.C.
 Escher, Norman Rockwell, Lee Conklin, and Shel Silverstein.
 He is also inspired by street and skate art, tattoo culture, comic books, album covers, beer labels, and pop surrealism.
 When not putting pen to paper, he has over 20 years of experience in the graphic design field, currently serving as Creative Director for Taylor Design in Stamford.

 Sylvia Hierro